 Where is French Polynesia?

-French Polynesia is an Oceanian country covering 4,167.00 km2 of which 8.16% is water and 3,827.00 km2 is land.
-This makes it the 72nd smallest region in the world and slightly less than one-third the size of Connecticut.
+French Polynesia is an Oceanian country covering 4,167.00 km2 of which 8.16% is water and 3,827.00 km2 is land. and slightly less than one-third the size of Connecticut.
 Its geographic coordinates are 15 00 S, 140 00 W and Papeete is the capital city.

 The name "Polynesia" is said to be an old construct of two Greek words; "poly" meaning "many" and "nesoi" meaning "islands".